rosariorussell/portfolio/content/portfolio/remotelyjs.md

 ---

-Final project for coding bootcamp at University of Miami

 *APP IS CURRENTLY ON HEROKU SLEEPER DYNO AND TAKES 15 SECONDS TO BOOT*

 - Uses Cheerio scraper for finding matching Indeed job postings (currently depricated)
 - Uses JWT and bcrypt for authentication

+<b>This was my final project for the coding bootcamp at University of Miami.</b>